Virginia-Pennsylvania Boundary

 Source: ESRI, ArcGIS Online

-In 1755, England sent two regiments across the Atlantic Ocean, led by General Braddock, to fight the French and defend colonial land claims.
-Braddock's expedition from Alexandria to Fort Duquesne was a failure.
-He was defeated by the French and their Indian allies on the outskirts of the fort.
-In that battle, Braddock and the opportunity for Virginia to control the Forks of the Ohio both died.
+General Braddock's 1755 expedition from Alexandria to the Ohio River was also a failure.
+His army was defeated by the French and their Indian allies.
+In the Battle of the Monongahela on the outskirts of Fort Duquesne, Braddock and the opportunity for Virginia to gain control the Forks of the Ohio both died.

 I am in hopes of finding a better way over the Alleganey Mountains, than that from Fort Cumberland which Gen. Braddock took, if so I shall shorten both my March, and my labour of cutting the road about 40 miles, which is a great consideration.